PJ1920/Transfer-learning-for-Instance-segmentation-of-Waste-bottles-using-Mask-RCNN/README.md

 * bottle/inspect_bottle_data.ipynb  This notebook visualizes the different pre-processing steps to prepare the training data.
 * bottle/inspect_bottle_model_check.ipynb  This notebook goes in depth into the steps performed to detect and segment objects.
 It provides visualizations of every step of the pipeline.
 * bottle/inspect_bottle_weights.ipynb  This notebooks inspects the weights of a trained model and looks for anomalies and odd patterns.
-* bottle/model-videosegmentation.ipynb    This notebook contains video segmentation to mp4 file.
+* bottle/model-videosegmentation.ipynb    This notebook contains video segmentation.
 * bottle/Eval_model.ipynb     This notebook contains model evaluation and image segmentation